 London, Dec.
-14.-Sentiment inreased today in favor of including in England's answer to Germany's peace note a definition of the Allies' basis erms.
-It is certain that the answer will be a rejection at this time, but it s felt that the Allies should meet Jermany's strategy by a move which would put the Allies first to make known demands and concessions.
+14.-Sentiment inreased today in favor of including in England's answer to Germany's peace note a definition of the Alites' basis erms.
+It is certain that the enswer will be a rejection at this time, but it s felt that the Allies should meet Germany's strategy by a move which would put the Allies first to make enown demands and concessions.

-OFFICER SHOOTS A SOLDIER: DIFFICULT TO GET AT THE TRUTH
+OFFICER SHOOTS A SOLDIER; DIFFICULT TO GET AT THE TRUTH

-Explanatory-This came late in he afternoon.)
+(Explanatory-This came late in he afternoon.)

 El Paso, Dec.
-14.-Lt.
-W. A. Faulkner of Company B, 2nd N. C. infantry, shot Corporal Harbour accidentally last night.
+14,-Lt.
+W. Faulkner of Company B, 2nd N. C. infantry, shot Corporal Barbour accidentally last night.
 Lt.
-Fankner was officer of the day at the time, which accounts for his being armed.
+Faulkner was officer of the day at the time, which accounts for his being armed.

 Barbour's condition is not serious.
-Reports that Faulkner is under arrest are, of course, erroneous.
+Reports that Faulkner in under arrest are, of course, orronedus.

-A Wilson report says a telegram eceived there stated that Norwood Barbour, a soldier of the Second North Carolina infantry, had been shot and seriously wounded by 'Lieutenant Faulkner," organization and home not given.
+A Wilson report says a telegram eceived there stated that Nerwood Barbour, a soldier of the Second North Carolina infantry, had been shot and seriously wounded by "Lieutenant Faulkner," organization and home not given.
 The shooting was said to have been accidental.
-One lung was penetrated by the bulet and Barbour, prominent in his nome town, was in a serious condi-
+One lung was penetrated by the bulet and Barbour, prominent in his home town, was in a serious condition.

 There is but one Lieutenant Faulker from North Carolina.
 He is Lt.
 W. A. Faulkner, of Barbour's regiment, from this city.
-An Ohioan pears the same name and rank, secand lieutenant.
+An Ohlean bears the same name and rank, secand lieutenant.

 The plot thickens.
-The Free Press at 8:30 a. m.
+The Free Pross at 8:30 a. m.
 Thursday wired its correspondent at Fort Bliss for particulars.
 The whole machinery of the Western Union has been unable to extract a reply from that worthy.
 He evidently was not located.
-The telegraph people have been instructed to leave no stone unturned-in no beief that he might be under a stone, but just figuratively speaking.
+The talegraph people have been instructed to leave no stone unturned-in no belief that he might be under a stone, but just figuratively speaking.
 Also to look in every place where a soldier might be three days after pay